The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Limited camera angles

 This is a tripod that you can carry around permanently with your smartphone – as it doubles as a protective phone case.
 However, as well as its photographic uses, the StandPoint is perfect for perching your phone on a surface – a train or airline tray-table being the obvious candidates – for hands-free video as well as video calls and photo reviewing.
-We like the case’s protective nature, and the fact that it works with wireless charging pads.
-The only drawbacks are that the StandPoint’s tiny tripod legs do require a flat surface, and don’t allow many angles.
+I like the case’s protective nature and the fact that it works with wireless charging pads.
+The drawbacks are that the StandPoint’s tiny tripod legs require a level surface and don’t allow many angles, and it's only available for iPhone models 12, 11, and X (and variants), as well as the Google Pixel 4.

 Most portable